directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson49.md

 <br/>
 The woman, wearing comfortable-looking pajamas, lies in the middle of the spacious bed. <br/>
 Her arms are stretched above her head, and a slight smile plays on her face. <br/>
-The bright, airy room and her relaxed posture create a sense of calm, promising a refreshing start to the day.<br/>
+The bright, airy room and her relaxed posture create a sense of calm, promising a refreshing start of the day.<br/>
 <br/>
 (127 words)
 {{</card>}}